 Exposure: 1/8 s @ f22, ISO 200

-For better understanding have a look at the following article, How to Shoot Perfect waterfalls.
+For a better understanding, consider reading this article, How to Shoot Perfect waterfalls.

 Shutter speed and Motion

-If you want to portray motion like blurring of water or getting trails of light patterns then you can set a slower shutter speed in the range of ½ a second and above.
-This setting is basically followed by landscape photographers to blur the falling water in the scene and also by people interested in night photography to get the light trails and for filling the scene with more light.
-For such shots, you will definitely have to carry a tripod with you (add or keep the camera on a stable base).
-Such shots will not look good if taken handheld.
+If you want to portray motion like blurring of water or getting trails of light patterns then you can set a slower shutter speed in the range of ½ a second or less.
+This setting is mostly used by landscape photographers to blur the falling water in the scene and also by people interested in night photography to get the light trails and for filling the scene with more light.
+For such shots, you will definitely have to carry a tripod with you.
+These images will not look good if taken handheld.

 Exposure: 1/8 s @ f20, ISO 100

 If you want to achieve shutter speeds longer than 30 seconds, then you will have to switch your camera to bulb mode.
-This mode is generally present in SLR cameras only.
-Bulb mode demands for more power.
-So, make sure that you have sufficient battery power before going for a shot in bulb mode.
-This mode is used for taking snaps of star trails, lightning, fireworks and light painting.
+This mode is generally present in DSLR and Mirrorless cameras only.

-If you select a slower shutter speed then you will be able to select a lower ISO value (less noise in the final image) and an appropriate lower aperture value.
-So, Remember, understanding the specification and capabilities of your camera is a must for getting good quality shots.
+If you select a slower shutter speed then you will be able to select a lower ISO value and an appropriate lower aperture value.
+So, always remember, understanding the specification and capabilities of your camera is a must for getting good quality shots.